What is a Henson trust? A recent Supreme Court of Canada (SCC) decision offers relief for parents and adults with disabilities.

 - any purpose up to $10,000 maximum in a 12 month period.”

 S.A. benefited from her Henson trust because the payments are considered voluntary.
 As with ODSP rules, voluntary payments are made at the discretion of a trustee, who has no obligation to assist the beneficiary.

 Depending on the social program, that may not always be the case.
-The eligibility criteria associated with any social assistance program must be analyzed on their own terms to determine whether and, if so, how an interest in a Henson trust factors into any applicable means test.”
+The eligibility criteria associated with any social assistance program must be analyzed on their own terms.

+Therefore, it’s important to determine how an interest in Henson trust factors into any applicable means test.